harithaanupindi/Amazon-Scraper-Sentiment-Analysis/AmazonScraperFinal-main/README.md

 ## Overview

 The Amazon Web Scraper is a Python project that scrapes product information from Amazon's website.
-It retrieves data such as product names, prices, and ratings for a given search term and number of pages.
+It retrieves data such as product names, ratings and reviews for a given product url and number of pages.
 The scraped data is stored in a CSV file for analysis or further use.

 ## Features